 2. Rhinoplasty to improve nasal airflow

-Note: Aetna-insured patients must meet 12 distinct symptoms for this exception to apply, including nasal deformity, prolonged difficulty breathing, ineffective results from prior septoplasty, evidence of failed treatment programs, test results, among others.
+Note: Aetna insured patients must meet a combination of 12 distinct symptoms for this exception to apply, including nasal deformity, prolonged difficulty breathing, ineffective results from prior septoplasty, evidence of failed treatment programs, test results, among others.

 3. Rhinoplasty to correct a gross nasal deformity